 The main reason that Office 365 Transport Rules are used is for business compliance and security requirements.
-For example, you could decide that you want to block anyone from receiving emails with attachments for legal requirements, so you would set up a Transport Rule to block all messages sent to and from your users with attachments.
-You could then set up another action where a recipient is sent a separate email to let them know that a message has been blocked because it contained an attachment.
+For example, you could decide that you want to block anyone from receiving emails with attachments for legal requirements.
+This means you would set up a Transport Rule to modify a mail flow and block all messages with an attachment.

-Other reasons to use Microsoft 365 Transport Rules include filtering confidential information, redirecting emails before delivery and, of course, applying Microsoft 365 (formerly Office 365) email signatures to all messages.
+Other reasons to use Transport Rules include filtering confidential information, redirecting emails before delivery and applying Office 365 email signatures to all messages.

 Limitations of using Office 365 Transport Rules for email signature management

-Using Office 365 Transport Rules lets an organization set up and apply a disclaimer to all inbound and outbound messages.
-Notice that we say disclaimer rather than email signature; Office 365 only really lets you create a plain-text disclaimer to appear at the bottom of your email.
+Using Office 365 Transport Rules lets an organization set up and apply a disclaimer when processing messages.
+Notice that we say disclaimer rather than email signature; Office 365 only lets you create a plain-text disclaimer.

-So, let’s say that you want to your email signature to include imagery.
-To do this, you’re going to have to use HTML.
-Assuming you’re comfortable using HTML, you’ll then have to paste this code into the Office 365 disclaimer editor and ensure that all images are web-hosted (embedded images won’t work).
+If you want your email signature to include images, you need to use HTML.
+Assuming you’re comfortable with HTML, you will have to paste the code straight into the Office 365 disclaimer editor and ensure that all images are web-hosted (embedded images won’t work).

-You’ll probably want to see how your signature looks and test it to see if it functions correctly.
-Using just Office 365 Transport Rules means you won’t be able to test how your email signature design looks or see how it ‘behaves’ before it is deployed to your users.
+You’ll then want to see how the signature looks and see if it functions correctly.
+However, using just Office 365 Transport Rules means you won’t be able to test how your email signature design ‘behaves’ before deploying it to all users.

 Different email clients render HTML in different ways.
 Just because your template works in Outlook doesn’t mean it’ll work in Gmail.
-It’s important to also note that HTML in email signatures operates differently to HTML on websites, so your signature could end up looking very different to what you planned when it goes live.
+It’s important to also note that HTML in email signatures operates differently to HTML on websites.
+Your signature could end up looking quite different to what you planned when it goes live.

 You might want to give different signature templates to different departments.
-This means creating a new rule for each department.
-Depending on the size of your organization, this could potentially lead to hundreds of different rules you then have to keep track of, not to mention how time-consuming this process will be.
+This means creating a new rule for each team.
+Depending on the size of your organization, this could lead to hundreds of different rules you need to keep track of.

 Then, there are other issues like blank spaces appearing within contact information, the fact that signatures won’t work on mobiles or that you won’t be able to create separate reply signatures to consider.